-During the SIHH 2009 international watch exhibition, JLC, one of the Real Swiss Manufactures still producing their own tiny ticking masterpieces, has revealed its new highly sophisticated Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs men’s diving watch.
+During the SIHH 2009 international exhibition, JLC, one of the few Real Swiss Manufactures still producing their own tiny ticking masterpieces, has revealed its new highly sophisticated Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs (ref.
+Q1852670).

-Presented in a large 18-carat pink gold case whole 46 millimeters in diameter, the new Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs features a mechanical depth gauge hidden inside an ominous-looking compression chamber on the left side of the timekeeper’s body.
+Presented in a large 18-karat pink gold case whole 46 millimeters in diameter, the Master Compressor Diving Pro Geographic Navy SEALs features a mechanical depth gauge hidden inside an ominous-looking compression chamber on the left side of the timekeeper’s body.

 Beating at 28,800 vibrations per hour (that’s exactly 4Hz, half of the frequency that your brain likes to work at, and that’s exactly why watching a moving seconds hand puts into a semi-hypnotic state) this gorgeous movement has a power reserve of 48 hours and features a 24-hour dual time-zone complication.